-The Even Moss Stitch is such an easy and fun way to add a lightweight yet dense texture to any project you can think of.
+The even moss stitch is such an easy and fun way to add a lightweight yet dense texture to any project you can think of.
 I think you will absolutely love it.

 If you’re looking for a simple pattern to test your new crochet stitch skills on, I highly recommend my Kinship Square for the Friendship Blanket CAL.
 You can work this square alone and use it as a wash cloth or practice swatch, or you can join the CAL if you like!

-Or, you can try some of my other patterns that feature the Even Moss Stitch such as my Arctic Beanie
+Or, you can try some of my other patterns that feature the even moss stitch such as my Arctic Beanie

-or my Adorable Pumpkins.
+or my Woodland Pumpkins.